 This practical guide shares easy ways to bring Montessori ideas to your home, so you can support your toddler's natural desire to be more independent.
-Bonus: the more the child is set up to do things themselves, the less whining you tend to hear.
+Bonus: the more children are set up to do things themselves, the less whining you hear.

 Oh Crap!
 I Have a Toddler

 Jamie talks you through understanding and dealing with toddler behavior in her second parenting book.
 Plus, the essentials for creating a toddler environment where your child thrives and you experience the joys of parenting.